ajdoc/ajd-validation/docs/custom_validations.md

 			}); // needs to call `->getPromise()` to work properly
 		```
 ## Example of a custom validation
-- You could also see src\Ajd_validation\Validations\DebugValidation.php for another example.
+- You could also see src\AJD_validation\Validations\DebugValidation.php for another example.
 ```php
 namespace Validations;